nushackers/nushackers-site/content/post/2017-09-08-friday-hacks-136-Sep-8.md

 2 members from lAyeR team:

-- Luo Yuyang is a Year 3 CS student at NUS and is currently taking back-end engineer intern at PayPal.
+- Luo Yuyang is a Year 3 CS student at NUS and is currently a back-end engineer intern at PayPal.
 - Patrick Cho is an alumnus of NUS and is about to pursue a Master in CS at Stanford.